Brevan Howard hedge fund hit by emerging market slide

-The $2.7 billion Emerging Market Strategies Fund, run by Geraldine Sundstrom, is down 11.6 percent to June 14, the sources said.
+The $2.7 billion (1.7 billion pound) Emerging Market Strategies Fund, run by Geraldine Sundstrom, is down 11.6 percent to June 14, the sources said.
 This includes a 4.8 percent drop this month.

 The losses are big for Brevan, a $40 billion firm that prides itself on stringent risk controls.
 Its flagship Master Fund, for example, has never had a losing year since launching in 2003.